Somerset recycle sites are managed by Biffa on behalf of Somerset Council.

 - When materials are deposited at recycling sites, they become the property of the site contractor, Biffa.
 Separated items are passed on for reuse or recycling where this is possible.

 - Sort recycling and refuse before visiting a site.
-Staff may open black bags or other containers to ensure all the recycling has been separated.
+Staff may open black bags or other containers to make sure all the recycling has been separated.

-- When recycling or disposing of electrical and electronic items, including mobile phones, laptops and PCs, remove any sim cards, and ensure all sensitive information is fully deleted.
+- When recycling or disposing of electrical and electronic items, including mobile phones, laptops and PC s, remove any SIM cards.
+Also make sure all sensitive information is fully deleted.

 CCTV and number plate recognition